 Bring the Museum into your home!
-We’ll be making our exhibitions and educational programs available online in the coming weeks.
 Follow us on Facebook, Instagram and Twitter and share your art experiences at #wfmaartstories.

 Remembering April 10

-Today, Good Friday, we commemorate the 41st anniversary of an event known as “Terrible Tuesday,” when on April 10, 1979, an F4 tornado swept through the Southwest portion of Wichita Falls.
+We commemorate the 42nd anniversary of an event known as “Terrible Tuesday,” when on April 10, 1979, an F4 tornado swept through the Southwest portion of Wichita Falls.
 The Wichita Falls Museum of Art experienced damage that day.
 What became important in our community in the days after the tornado was that we were safe.